© Crown copyright 2018

 Employers who provide retirement or death benefits for their employees, or who contribute to their employees’ overseas pension schemes.

-Employees, and their beneficiaries, who receive retirement or death benefits from their employers or employer contributions into certain types of overseas pension schemes.
+Employees, and their beneficiaries, who receive death benefits from their employers or employer contributions into certain types of overseas pension schemes.

 General description of the measure

-When an employer provides for death benefits through a life assurance policy or provides retirement benefits through a QROPS, the employee will usually name a beneficiary to receive any payment due upon their death, and may be able to name a beneficiary to receive their retirement benefit.
+When an employer provides for death benefits through a life assurance policy or provides retirement benefits through certain overseas pension schemes, the employee will usually name a beneficiary to receive any payment due upon their death, and may be able to name a beneficiary to receive their retirement benefit.

 Background to the measure

-The government announced at Autumn Budget 2017 that this relief would be amended and that legislation would be introduced in Finance Bill 2018 to 2019.
+The government announced at Autumn Budget 2017 that this relief would be amended and legislation would be introduced in Finance Bill 2018-19.

 The legislative changes introduced will have effect from 6 April 2019.